-If you own a patent that accidentally contains omissions or mistakes, you may apply to have it reissued within four years of its issue to broaden or change its claims, or you may apply for a disclaimer to narrow the scope of some or all of its claims.
+If you own a patent that accidentally contains omissions or mistakes, you may either apply to have it reissued within four years of its issue to broaden or change its claims, or you may apply for a disclaimer to narrow the scope of some or all of its claims.
 You may take the latter step at any time after the patent is issued.

-Patent infringement happens if someone makes, uses, or sells your patented item without your permission in a country that has granted you a patent, during the term of the patent.
+Patent infringement happens if someone makes, uses or sells your patented item without your permission in a country that has granted you a patent.

 Protection before grant

-When you have a Canadian patent, you will be able to sue infringers for all damages sustained after the grant of your patent.
-Also after the grant, you may sue for reasonable compensation for infringements that occurred in Canada between the date your application was made available for public inspection (18 months after filing or priority) and the date of the grant.
+When you have a Canadian patent, you will be able to sue infringers for all damages that occurred after your patent was granted.
+Also after the grant, you may sue for "reasonable compensation" for infringements that occurred in Canada between the date your application was made available for public inspection (18 months after filing or priority) and the date your patent was granted.

 Patent marking and "patent pending"

-The Patent Act does not require that articles be marked "patented"; however, in Canada marking an article as patented when it's not is illegal.
+The Patent Act does not require that articles be marked "patented"; however, in Canada, marking an article as patented when it is not is illegal.

-In 1985, the Government of Canada reduced certain fees by 50 % for small entities such as universities and small businesses to use the patent system.
-To pay fees at the small entity rate, an applicant/patentee must:
+In 1985, the Government of Canada reduced certain fees by 50 % for small entities such as universities and small businesses to encourage them to use the patent system.
+To pay fees at the small entity rate, an applicant must:

-- be eligible under the definition of small entity; and
+- be eligible under the definition of small entity

-- an entity that is controlled directly or indirectly by an entity, other than a university, that employs more than 50 employees; or
+- an entity that is controlled directly or indirectly by an entity, other than a university, that employs more than 50 employees

 Small entity declaration

-If you wish to submit a small entity declaration, you should do so within a specific time period (in order to have its full benefit) and include a statement indicating that the applicant/patentee "believes that they are entitled to pay fees at the small entity level."
+If you wish to submit a small entity declaration, you should do so within a specific time period (in order to have its full benefit) and include a statement indicating that "the applicant believes that they are entitled to pay fees at the small entity level."

-Although the declaration may be submitted as part of the petition, the applicant/patentee is encouraged to submit it as a separate document since the small entity declaration (see Appendix B), unlike the petition, requires a signature.
+Although you may submit a declaration as part of your petition, you are encouraged to submit it as a separate document since the small entity declaration, unlike the petition, requires a signature.

 Corresponding with the Patent Office

 Business with the Patent Office is normally done in writing.
-All paper correspondence may be addressed to:
+Please address all paper correspondence to:

 Commissioner of Patents